COVID-19 and its toll on mental health

 Kenny says knowing how to respond to these challenges when they arise will help you to stay mentally focused while caring for those closest to you.
 “For now, we need to embrace the new rhythm of life and the chance it gives us to connect with others in different ways.”

-As a leading provider of central nervous system (CNS) medication for the treatment of depression, anxiety and bipolar disorder, among other mental health conditions, Pharma Dynamics is committed to the mental wellbeing of all South Africans.
+As a leading provider of central nervous system (CNS) medication for the treatment of depression, anxiety and bipolar disorders, among others, Pharma Dynamics is committed to the mental well-being of all South Africans.
 The company advocates for prevention services, early identification and intervention for those at risk.

 Those who feel mentally overwhelmed by COVID-19 or experience signs of depression can contact Pharma Dynamics’ toll-free helpline on 0800 205 026, which is manned by trained counselors who are on call from 8am to 8pm, seven days a week.
-The call centre is a critical service to the public and is therefore operational during lockdown.
+The call centre is a critical service to the public and is therefore operational during the lock down.